Deferred Revenue vs Expenses: What They Are and Why They Impact Profitability

 Once the services are performed, the income can be recognized with the following entry: This entry is decreasing the liability account and increasing revenue.

 For example, a SaaS company receiving annual subscription payments upfront may appear highly profitable in one period.
 However, without properly accounting for deferred revenue, that financial picture can be misleading.
+In transaction settings, these adjustments are often evaluated during a quality of earnings review.

 Like deferred revenues, deferred expenses are not reported on the income statement.
 Instead, they are recorded as an asset on the balance sheet until the expenses are incurred.
 As the expenses are incurred the asset is decreased and the expense is recorded on the income statement.